kwijik/Drame/README.md

 # DRAME
-try to draw a chef-d'œuvre using usual string (chaîne de caractères) :art:
+try to draw a chef-d'œuvre :art: using string (chaîne de caractères)

 ### How it works
 Type any string and it will generate an image